Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-En8viTUiojc.md

 ### Transcript

-> yeah why can't we flush the toilet that's a good that's so we can sell you the dlc the the toilet flush dlc you know we're it's all about the money here okay we're all about getting that big book so we got to get that 100 dlc per flush um requires clean water no i don't know we'll we'll sort it out in the dlc yeah yeah get that get that epic money
+> yeah why can't we flush the toilet that's a good that's so we can sell you the dlc the the toilet flush dlc you know we're it's all about the money here okay we're all about getting that big book so we got to get that 100 dlc per flush, requires clean water no i don't know we'll we'll sort it out in the dlc yeah yeah get that get that epic money